 The surname Drexler was first found in the region of Thuringia, where this particular variation first emerged.
 The earliest recorded bearer of the name was Herman der Drahsil, who was living in Weingarten, a town just beyond the borders of Thuringia, in 1270.
 The Drexler family was an integral part of a feudal society which would shape modern European history, and played an important role in the development of German society.

-Important Dates for the Drexler family
+Early History of the Drexler family

 This web page shows only a small excerpt of our Drexler research.
 Another 136 words (10 lines of text) covering the years 1320, 1367, 1414, and 1591 are included under the topic Early Drexler History in all our PDF Extended History products and printed products wherever possible.